misaaldsouza/face-recognition/README.md

 ## Face Recognition
 It is one of the many wonders that AI research has brought forward to the world.
 A technology capable of verifying a person from a digital image or a video frame from a video     source.
-Generally, they work by comparing selected facial attributes from given image with faces within a database (unknown folder).
+Generally, they work by comparing selected facial attributes from given image with faces within a database (img/unknown).

 ### Installation
 ___